Philippines protests China's weapons installation on islands

-MANILA, Philippines (AP) — The Philippines has filed a low-key diplomatic protest with China after a U.S. think thank reported that Beijing appears to have installed anti-aircraft and anti-missile weapons on its man-made islands in the strategically vital South China Sea, the country’s top diplomat said Monday.
+MANILA, Philippines (AP) — The Philippines has filed a low-key diplomatic protest with China after a U.S. think tank reported that Beijing appears to have installed anti-aircraft and anti-missile weapons on its man-made islands in the strategically vital South China Sea, the country’s top diplomat said Monday.

-Foreign Secretary Perfecto Yasay said a note verbale was issued after the report came out last month.
+Foreign Secretary Perfecto Yasay said the diplomatic communication was issued after the report came out last month.

-The Center for Strategic and International Studies report said that anti-aircraft guns and close-in weapons systems designed to guard against missile attack have been placed on all seven of China’s newly created islands.
+The Center for Strategic and International Studies report said anti-aircraft guns and weapons systems designed to guard against missile attacks appear to have been placed on all seven of China’s newly created islands.

 Yasay told CNN Philippines that Manila had responded, but did so quietly.